 I recently mentioned this American tragedy and the plight of the farmers and the auto workers in an interview with NBC Dateline stating, "What kind of system would allow this to happen to its loyal, patriotic workmen and citizens as well as to their families?"
 We shall see if they include it when it airs this evening.
 (Update: NBC Dateline did not include the previous statement nor did they include my statements about the abuse to the United Farm Workers).

 My father had been in a coma since right after Christmas.
 I am lengthy in this memorial to him for I feel his passing is timely.

 He was a patriot and a soldier during the Second World War; he joined the Marines in the beginning of it to serve his country.
-He became a sergeant who fought most of the war in the islands of the Pacific being involved in first landings in Guam, Saipan, The Marshall Islands, and Iwo Jima.
+He became a sergeant who fought most of the war in the islands of the Pacific being involved in first landings in Guam, Saipan, The Marshall Islands, Iwo Jima, and Okinawa in which he was involved in Hacksaw Ridge that a movie recently in 2016 was made about.
 If my memory serves me correctly, his division was the 1st Marine Division, in which they would later in 2012 make a TV series about.

 He never liked to talk about the war, but I knew he was decorated from my uncle and the medals that I saw on his uniform in his closet.
 My father instilled in me loyalty for what I believed in and to my country.
 And in 1964, three days after graduation from high school, I tried to join the Marines to serve my country in Vietnam.
 I was declined because of a physical limitation I was unaware of.
 This is my heritage, and I am proud of it.